tonytvo/blog-generator/content/blog/practical-guide-oop-summary/index.md

   - there is a tradeoff between the amount of time spent designing and the amount of time this design saves in the future (and there is a break-even point).
   - when the act of design prevents software from being delivered on time, you have lost.
 # TDD as design
+- **as the tests get more specific, the code gets more generic**
+- while it is important to consider the problem and sketch out an overall plan before writing the first test, don't over think it
+- you can't figure out what's right until you write some tests.
+The purpose of some of your tests might very well be to prove that they represent bad ideas.
 ## writing cost-effective tests

 ### intentional testing